 Also, using harsh soaps to cleanse your skin can wash away the outer protective fatty layer.

-Use lukewarm or warm water to take a shower and wash your body with a gentle soap like Avene Cold Cream Ultra-Rich Cleansing Bar.
+Use lukewarm or warm water to take a shower and wash your body with a gentle body wash like Avene Cold Cream Ultra-Rich Cleansing Bar.
 It’s a good soap that hydrates the skin and it suits the body and face.

 B. Avoid Harsh Chemicals